Wiggle ya Worm Rigs | Surf, Reef & Offshore Fishing Rigs

 Keep it simple.

-Use the rig that suits the conditions, not the heaviest one you own.
+Use the rig that solves the problems created by the conditions—not the heaviest rig you own.

 Can Mulloway Be Caught Year-Round?